What is WiCyS?

 Prajakta Jagdale (PJ) manages the Red Team program at Palo Alto Networks and is focused on ensuring the security of the company’s infrastructure.
 Her red teaming success can be attributed to the 7+ years as an application security researcher at Hewlett-Packard.
 During this period, her research on vulnerabilities in web technologies like JAVA, SQL, Flash, HTML5 and others contributed towards a software product designed to mimic a human hacker.
 Then as a product security architect at Intuit, she spent her time identifying and demonstrating, to architects and engineers, the exploitable security flaws in designs of complex, large-scale network and software infrastructures responsible for delivering the financial, accounting and tax preparation services.

 Over the years, Prajakta has had the opportunity to present her work at several security conferences including Black Hat Federal, RSA Europe, Shmoocon, InfoSec World and others.

-Jay Koehler is a Strategy, Facilitation, and Planning Program Manager in the Security & Trust Organization, where she is responsible for workforce planning.
+Jay Koehler is a Diversity, Inclusion and Engagement Manager in the Security & Trust Organization, where she is responsible for workforce planning.
 Over her 18 years at Cisco Jay has worn several different hats – from software engineer, to software engineer manager, to program management.

 Jay’s passion for people, diversity, and helping others propelled her into her current position in workforce planning, creating and defining the role from the ground up.
 Jay leads S&TO in how the organization recruits and develops talent, aspiring to to ultimately create a more diverse and innovative pool of cybersecurity professionals.